Mujeres Latinas en Acción announces Voces Unidas: A 50th Anniversary Celebration

-CHICAGO, June 12, 2023 /PRNewswire/ -- Mujeres Latinas en Acción (Mujeres) is delighted to announce their milestone celebration, Voces Unidas: A 50th Anniversary Celebration at the Chicago History Museum on Friday, June 16, 2023, at 6 p.m.
+CHICAGO, June 12, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Mujeres Latinas en Acción (Mujeres) is delighted to announce their milestone celebration, Voces Unidas: A 50th Anniversary Celebration at the Chicago History Museum on Friday, June 16, 2023, at 6 p.m.

 Mujeres was founded in 1973 and is the longest standing Latina-led organization in the nation.
 Mujeres: